Sweet

 “One bowl.
 No mixer.
 Pure joy.”

 Everything goes into one bowl with a whisk.
-No mixer, no fancy steps — the hardest part is waiting for it to cool before frosting.
-(We rarely manage.)
+There is no mixer and no complicated stage; the important final step is letting the cake cool completely before frosting.

 🍫 The promise: a deeply moist, fudgy chocolate cake from one bowl and pantry staples — easy enough for weeknights, pretty enough for birthdays.